Tyrese-FullStackGenius/Restaurant-Reservations-System_Backend/README.md

 ** All requests that send a reservation object will have data validation to pass.
 > - First name and last name have no constraints.
-> - The mobile number must be in hyphenated format. xxx-xxxx or xxx-xxx-xxxx.
+> - The mobile number must be in a hyphenated format. xxx-xxxx or xxx-xxx-xxxx.
-> - Date must be in the format YYYY-MM-DD.
+> - The date must be in the format YYYY-MM-DD.
 Also, the date must occur either on the current day or in the future.
 > - The time must be in 24H (HH:MM) format.
 Also, if the date property is on today's date, the time must not have passed on that day when the request is made.
 > - People must be an integer greater than 0.
 > - Returns status 201 and the created reservation object.